CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 *Effects*: The psion erases their presence from the target's mind.
 For the power's duration, the target will not be able to see the psion at all; they will react to any companions or allies the psion has as normal.
 Attacking the target will immediately cancel the power.<br />
 *Prerequisites*: Sensory Deprivation 8, Mood Stabilization 6 *or* Synaptic Blast 12 *or* Telepathic Shield 8<br />

+## Psychic Scream
+*Difficulty*: 7<br />
+*Target*: Everything within a radius of 2 squares plus 1.1 squares per power level.
+Does not affect creatures without a living mind (no robots, no portal storm entities, etc.)<br />
+*Duration*: Instant<br />
+*Stamina Cost*: 7000, minus 275 per level to a minimum of 3250<br />
+*Channeling Time*: 75 moves, minus 6.5 moves per level to a minimum of 30<br />
+*Effects*: Unleash an undirected telepathic shriek, doing 3% of maximum health as damage plus 1% to 2% per power level, +1 flat damage.
+This second flat damage counts as an additional attack for the purposes of the side effects of telepathic damage.<br />
+*Prerequisites*: Synaptic Blast 10, Telepathic Shield 5<br />

+## Beast Tamer
+*Difficulty*: 7<br />
+*Target*: One friendly mammal, bird, reptile, amphibian, or fish within target within 3 squares plus 1 square per power level<br />
+*Duration*: 28 days to 56 days, plus 1 day to 3 days per power level<br />
+*Stamina Cost*: 8000, minus 185 per level to a minimum of 5500<br />
+*Channeling Time*: 2 minutes<br />
+*Effects*: Deepen the psion's influence over a friendly animal, making it well-disposed toward the them.
+The animal counts as tamed and may be tied up, played with, ridden, and all other functions available to tame animals.<br />
+*Prerequisites*: Beastmaster 10<br />

+## Mind Control
+*Difficulty*: 8<br />
+*Target*: One target within 3 squares plus 1 square per power level.
+Does not affect creatures without a living mind (no robots, no portal storm entities, etc.)<br /><br />
+*Duration*: 6 to 52 seconds, plus 1.5 to 6.5 seconds per power level<br />
+*Stamina Cost*: 7500, minus 165 per level to a minimum of 3500<br />
+*Channeling Time*: 120 moves, minus 3.5 moves per level to a minimum of 65<br />
+*Effects*: Take over the mind of your target.
+The target will not be hostile to you or run while the power is active, and may fight to defend you, subject to its normal behaviors; mind controlling a salmon is unlikely to provide a significant edge in battle.
+Due to engine limitations, does not currently work on NPCs.<br />
+*Prerequisites*: Mood Stabilization 12 *or* Obscurity 6, Primal Terror 5 *or* Beastmaster 8 *or* Sensory Deprivation 7<br />

+## Network Effect
+*Difficulty*: 9<br />
+*Target*: All nearby NPC allies<br /><br />
+*Duration*: 1 minute and 40 seconds to 5 minutes, plus 7 to 34 seconds per power level<br />
+*Stamina Cost*: 6500, minus 135 per level to a minimum of 3750<br />
+*Channeling Time*: 500 moves, minus 9 moves per level to a minimum of 250<br />
+*Effects*: Forge a telepathic connection between nearby allies, allowing immediate reaction to threats and better coordination against danger.
+This provides a large array of bonuses: +1 dodge and block and another +1 per 12 power levels, +1 Perception and another +1 per 5 power levels, +3 ranged weapon range and another +1 per 4 power levels, a 5% chance to evade incoming attacks and another +1% per 2 power levels, 5% increased damage and another +1% per 2 power levels, increased combat skill gain, and the UNCANNY DODGE flag.
+It applies to all targets, but may only be used when at least 1 NPC ally is nearby.<br />
+*Prerequisites*: Mood Stabilization 12 *or* Obscurity 6, Primal Terror 5 *or* Beastmaster 8 *or* Sensory Deprivation 7<br />

 # Teleportation

 **Passive Power: Spacial Recalibration**: Immunity to teleglow and a small chance to avoid incoming damage: a 1% chance per attack plus 0.5% times the psion's highest-leveled teleportation power.